Elizabeth Taylor

 In marriage, Taylor and Wilding had two sons

-Upon learning this, Liz immediately filed for divorce and, before she knew it, found herself married again.
+When she discovered this betrayal, Liz immediately filed for divorce and, before she knew it, found herself married again.
 Her third husband was influential director and producer Mike Todd, who was almost a quarter-century older than Taylor.
-Despite the significant age difference, Liz idolized her husband, who showered her with diamonds and advanced her career in Hollywood.
+Despite the significant age gap, Liz idolized her husband, who showered her with diamonds and boosted her Hollywood career.

 With Mike Todd